General Summary #

 What #

-- Ferrari EV: The unveiling of Ferrari's first all-electric vehicle, featuring high performance and an Apple-inspired interior design 1:03:22.
+- Ferrari EV Reveal: The unveiling of Ferrari's first all-electric vehicle, featuring high horsepower and a design heavily influenced by Apple's aesthetic 1:03:22.

 When #